OrienteerBAP/Orienteer-Guidebook/about_orienteer.md

 # About Orienteer

 Orienteer is a development framework for building databases and implementing data warehouses of any complexity.

-Orienteer is built on top of the [OrientDB database](http://orientdb.com/), which is No-SQL based and implements [document+graph approach](http://orientdb.com/docs/last/Tutorial-Introduction-to-the-NoSQL-world.html).
+**Technically** Orienteer is a Java Servlet 3.1 web application built on top of the [OrientDB database](http://orientdb.com/).
+OrientDB is No-SQL based and implements [document+graph approach](http://orientdb.com/docs/last/Tutorial-Introduction-to-the-NoSQL-world.html).

 On the top of OrientDB, Orienteer adds the following values:
 * GUI for managing the database
 * ...